Understand how pregnancy or early motherhood might affect cognition.

 Inversion therapy is often promoted as a treatment for back pain.

-A Mayo specialist cautions about relying on a home sperm test to assess your fertility.
+Mayo specialist cautions about using a home sperm test to assess your fertility.

 Depression is common in people with rheumatoid arthritis.
 If it isn't treated, depression may contribute to worsening of rheumatoid arthritis symptoms.